Glossary TermApril 20, 2024

 • You buy 1 BTC on Coinbase

-• That's 1 BTC added to spot volume
+• That is 1 BTC added to spot volume

 Significance: Shows real trading, not speculation